clemensGooooo/clemensGooooo/README.md

 #### What I already had done:
 - Hacking/Cybersecurity :lock:, I learned lots of stuff on different hacking platforms.
 (THM, HTB, picoCTF, CryptoHack & others)
 - Lots of CTF challenges, I love doing new CTF challenges and learning things on the way.
 I do this on the platforms above, additionally participated at Midnight Flag CTF, TAMUctf and the German CTFs below.
-- Participated at some German CTF challenges (2x CSCG,DBH)
+- Participated at some German CTF challenges.
+I attended the CSCG - Cyber Security Challenge Germany 2x and 2 times went to the final DBH - Deutsche Hacking Meisterschaft)
 - Sometimes I reasearch some stuff, lol :v: (Investigate interesting vulns and more...)
 - Worked with linux servers :computer: and Dockers :whale:, Containers, VMs -> Virtualisation
 - Front-End, Back-End development with different languages...
 (Backend: FastAPI,Express.JS Frontend: React, Plain JS/HTML/CSS)